shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

    by Stéphane Haussler

-The present page presents a derivation of the geometric differential formulation of electromagnetism, emphasizing the direct connection between Maxwell's equations and :ref:`Rotations in Differential Form`.
-The mathematical expressions are based on previous investigations, where I utilize :ref:`The Cartan-Hodge Formalism` to calculate :ref:`The Exterior Derivative of Rotations in Spacetime`.
+The present page presents a derivation of the geometric differential formulation of electromagnetism, emphasizing the direct connection between Maxwell's equations and :ref:`rotations in differential form <rotations in differential form>`.
+The mathematical expressions are based on previous investigations, where I utilize :ref:`the Cartan-Hodge formalism <the cartan-hodge formalism>` to calculate :ref:`the exterior derivative of rotations in spacetime <the exterior derivative of rotations in spacetime>`.
 Through a straightforward identification process, we will see that the equations governing electromagnetism are, in fact, spacetime rotations with the exterior derivative applied.
 In layman's terms, we can think of electromagnetism as a twist in spacetime.

 My approach should feel more intuitive than the conventional method where the